ivanvc/tube/README.md

 ### Standalone mode

-It's also possible to run in standalone mode (using `--standalone` or by setting `TUBE_STANDALONE=1`).
+It's also possible to run in standalone mode (using `-standalone` or by setting `TUBE_STANDALONE=1`).

 As the output of the executing program will be shown, if you want to see the